 The Safe Water Kiosks have improved over the years!
 The first, in Kenya, was made from cement blocks.
 The kiosks don’t just provide clean drinking water these days: they reinforce the clean water hygiene cycle by providing clean water containers, container disinfection services as well as education about safe water hygiene practices.

 Our partnership with Siemens-Stiftung has led to over 20 safe drinking water kiosks and safe water SkyHydrant units being installed all over the world.
-In Columbia alone, over 600 SkyHydrants have been installed in schools.
+In Colombia alone, over 600 SkyHydrants have been installed in schools.